Comparisons

 Best for: Legal research and AI-powered contract analysis

 Harvey is the alternative for teams that specifically want Luminance's AI analysis capabilities but prefer a different platform.
 Both are AI-first legal tools with strong contract review capabilities.
 Harvey is built in partnership with OpenAI and focuses on legal research, contract analysis, and document review.
+Like Luminance, its pricing is quoted only.

 Stronger than Luminance for: